• Support Harris

 Is it possible to complete the PWC program while juggling a full-time job, internship, or academic courses?

-Does PWC provide scholarship or financial assistance?
+Does the PWC program provide scholarships or financial assistance?

 For employer partners or workplace groups interested in a group discount, please contact us at harriscredential@uchicago.edu for further details.